Paul J. Olscamp Research Award

 College of Humanities and Social Sciences and College of Science and Engineering Dean’s Offices (rotating).

-The 2024 award will be facilitated by the College of Science and Engineering.
+The 2025 award will be facilitated by the College of Humanities and Social Sciences.

 Nomination Process

 Only WWU faculty members, department chairs, and academic deans may nominate their faculty colleagues for a Scholarship/Research award.
-Nominations for the 2024 award are currently CLOSED.
-Thank you to those that took the time to nominate someone!
+Nominations for the 2025 award are currently OPEN.
+Please use the online nomination form linked in the award description above to nominate a deserving colleague!
+Nominations are due by Monday, December 2.

 Photo of David Sattler wearing WWU award medallion with green trees in the background